Sayo-nika/BraveSail/README.md

+This repository is no longer maintained.
+See you soon for the next Sayonika VN project!

 # Doki Doki Endless Adventure!
-(Codename BraveSail)
+(Codename BraveSail) - EOL
 A community-driven, open-ended Doki Doki Literature Club Mod.

 ![Sample screenshot](https://media.discordapp.net/attachments/474123291079081986/493820633810206730/screenshot0001_9-24-2018.png)